ROCm/rocThrust/docs/install/rocThrust-install-script.rst

   :keywords: install, building, rocThrust, AMD, ROCm, source code, installation script, Linux

 ********************************************************************
-Building and installing rocThrust with the install script
+Building and installing rocThrust on Linux with the install script
 ********************************************************************

 You can use the ``install`` script to build and install rocThrust on Linux.
 You can also use `CMake <./rocThrust-install-with-cmake.html>`_ if you want more build and installation options.